LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 {: .notice}
 This only applies to eligible customers as part of their CSO package.

 Only Agent Managers and Administrators can open a ticket.

 ### How to open a ticket

-1. Log into the LiveEngage.
+1. Log into the Conversational Cloud.
 2. Expand the Connection Area by clicking the three 3 vertical dots on the right
    of the browser.
 3. Click on Technical support cases (case icon) and then click on 'create new case'.